 Impossibly steep-sided Norwegian fjords of extraordinary beauty cut gashes from a jagged coastline deep into the interior.
-Glaciers, grand and glorious, snake down from icefields that rank among Europe's largest.
+Glaciers, grand and glorious, snake down from ice fields that rank among Europe's largest.
 Elsewhere, the mountainous terrain of Norway's interior resembles the ramparts of so many natural fortresses, and yields to rocky coastal islands that rise improbably from the waters like apparitions.
 Then, of course, there's the primeval appeal, the spare and staggering beauty of the Arctic.
 And wherever you find yourself in this most extraordinary country, these landscapes serve as a backdrop for some of Europe's prettiest villages.

 The Call to Action

 The counterpoint to Norway's ever-present natural beauty is found in its vibrant cultural life.
 Norwegian cities are cosmopolitan and showcase the famous Scandinavian flair for design through the ages.
-Bergen, Trondheim and Ålesund must surely rank among Europe's loveliest cities, while contemporary Arctic-inspired architectural icons grace cities and remote rural settings alike.
+Bergen, Trondheim and Ålesund must surely rank among Europe's most photogenic cities, while contemporary Arctic-inspired architectural icons grace towns and remote rural settings alike.
 Food, too, is a cultural passion through which Norwegians push the boundaries of innovation even as they draw deeply on a heartfelt love of tradition.
 At the same time, a busy calendar of festivals, many of international renown, are worth planning your trip around.